What is the Sheriff’s Auxiliary?

 The Auxiliary Deputies purchase their own uniforms and duty belt as prescribed by the Sheriff’s Office.

-Applications are available at vistors lobby window of the Sheriff's Office or downloaded at the links provided.
+Just complete The Auxiliary Academy’s Application and mail it to the address below.
+Applications are available at vistors lobby window of the Sheriff’s Office or downloaded at the links provided.
+Auxiliary Academy Application – requires Adobe Acrobat Reader plug-in to view.

 Return completed applications to: